T3rr0rS0ck3/home-assistant-enpal-website/README.md

-# home-assistant-enpal-website
+# Home Assistant Integration: Enpal Website

-Custom Integration for scraping Enpal device data
+This custom integration scrapes data from a local Enpal HTML status page and presents it as sensors in Home Assistant.